 Our vision is to promote active travel routes through our Area to reduce car journeys and limit their impact on air quality.
-We want to make it easy for residents to walk/cycle to key transport interchanges such as the East Midlands Hub Stationpotential new railway station and local tram stops and better integrate access to new green corridors and existing provision (see Figure 9.2).
+We want to make it easy for residents to walk/cycle to key transport interchanges such as the potential new railway station and local tram stops and better integrate access to new green corridors and existing provision (see Figure 9.2).

-Also, our vision is to build a new north-south primary access road to ease traffic congestion before significant further homes are builtand link to new development. (see Figure 9.3).
-[B45]
+Also, our vision is to build a new north-south primary access road to ease traffic congestion and link to new development. (see Figure 9.3).